wp-plugins/pixabay-images/readme.txt

 === Pixabay Images ===
-Contributors: byrev, SimonStone
+Contributors: SimonStone, byrev
 Donate link: http://byrev.org/donate.php
-Tags: images, photos, pictures, photography, cliparts, clip arts, public domain, copyright free, free, free images, cc0, cc, creative commons, commercial use, insert, search, upload, media
+Tags: images, photos, pictures, cliparts, clip arts, royalty-free, public domain, copyright-free, free, free images, cc0, cc, creative commons, commercial use, insert, search, upload, media
 Requires at least: 3.5.1
-Tested up to: 3.8.1
+Tested up to: 3.9.1
-Stable tag: 1.2
+Stable tag: 2.0
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Find quality CC0 public domain images for commercial use, and add them to your blog with just a click.
-Attribution is not required.
+Find quality CC0 public domain images for commercial use, and add them to your blog with just a click - attribution is voluntary.

 == Description ==

-[Pixabay Images](http://pixabay.com/en/blog/posts/pixabay-plugin-for-wordpress-36/) is a WordPress plugin that let's you pick CC0 public domain pictures from [Pixabay](http://pixabay.com/) and insert them with just a click anywhere on your blog.
+[Pixabay Images](http://pixabay.com/blog/posts/p-36/) is a WordPress plugin that let's you pick CC0 public domain pictures from [Pixabay](http://pixabay.com/) and insert them with just a click anywhere on your blog.
 The images are safe to use, and paying attribution or linking back to the source is not required.

 Features include:

 * Search Pixabay's public domain pictures via "Add Media" button inside the editor.
-* Filter search results by image type (clipart, photo) and/or orientation (landscape, portrait)!
+* Filter search results by image type (clipart, photo) and/or orientation (landscape, portrait).
 * Preview images in paginated search results.
 * Direct image uploads to WordPress' media library.
 * Use of standard media dialogues for editing and inserting images.

-For more information, check out [Pixabay.com](http://pixabay.com/en/blog/posts/pixabay-plugin-for-wordpress-36/).
+For more information, check out [Pixabay.com](http://pixabay.com/blog/posts/p-36/).

 == Installation ==